geochap/faqtiv/README.md

 - [FAQtiv Desktop](https://github.com/geochap/faqtiv-desktop) -- An open source Electron based playground for developing and interacting with FAQtiv agents

 Agents are exposed as one or more function calls to the LLM.
-The Agent Framework will generate a JSON file that describes the functions in OpenAI format.
-We use OpenAI Assistant API within Desktop, but expect that the agents should operate with any funcation calling supporting LLMs.
+The Agent Framework will generate a JSON file that describes the functions in OpenAI format for integration with any compatible chatbot/LLM.
+We use OpenAI Assistant API within Desktop.